Eid al-Fitr: Access, UBA, Zenith, GTB, Other Banks to Close Branches for Two Days

 Banks advise customers to use e-channels

-CBN discloses 30 banks have met new capital requirements
+30 banks meet new capital requirements

-Legit.ng earlier reported that the Central Bank of Nigeria disclosed the 30 Nigerian banks that have met the minimum capital requirements ahead of the March 31 deadline.
+Legit.ng earlier reported that the Central Bank of Nigeria disclosed the 30 Nigerian banks that met the minimum capital requirements ahead of the March 31 deadline.

 All banks are expected to meet the new capital requirements, which were set in April 2024, before the March 31, 2026, deadline.